KOKC (AM): Top 40 years

 By the late 1950s, network programming was moving from radio to television.
-In May 1958, KOMA ended its long-time affiliation with CBS to become "an independent."
-(There was a brief affiliation with NBC Radio.)
+In May 1958, KOMA ended its long-time affiliation with CBS to become "an independent", with a brief affiliation with NBC Radio.
 KOMA management decided to turn from serving adults to focusing on the growing youth market.
 The station became the third in Oklahoma City to flip to a Top 40 format, behind KOCY and WKY.

 Todd Storz, one of the early pioneers in Top 40 radio, purchased KOMA in 1958.
-He added it to his list of hit radio stations, including WHB in Kansas City, KXOK in St. Louis, WTIX in New Orleans, WDGY in Minneapolis and WQAM in Miami.
+He added it to his list of hit radio stations, including WHB in Kansas City, KXOK in St. Louis, WTIX in New Orleans, WDGY in Minneapolis, and WQAM in Miami.

 Prior to the sale to Storz, a preliminary agreement was reached with Gordon McLendon in February 1958 to purchase the station.
 Had the McLendon sale been approved, KOMA would have been co-owned with KLIF in Dallas and KILT in Houston.
 McLendon is widely credited for perfecting, during the 1950s and 1960s, the commercially successful Top 40 radio format created by Storz.

 In 1961, KOMA became an automated station, but by 1964, returned to "live" programming.

 Competition with WKY

 Even with its 50,000-watt signal, KOMA faced a serious challenge during the 1960s and '70s from cross-town competitor WKY.

-Many times WKY led the ratings in the Oklahoma City metro area, while KOMA was much better known outside the market, due to its greater nighttime skywave coverage.
-In 1974, Billboard magazine named KOMA the medium market "station of the year" and Program Director J. Robert Dark was named Billboard's medium market Program Director of the year.
+Many times, WKY led the ratings in the Oklahoma City metro area, while KOMA was much better known outside the market, due to its greater nighttime skywave coverage.
+In 1974, Billboard named KOMA the medium-market "station of the year" and program director J. Robert Dark was named Billboard's medium-market Program Director of the year.

-With little adjacent channel interference, KOMA had a tremendous reach with its 50,000 watt signal.
-In many areas of the plains states and the West, KOMA was the only Top 40 station serving some rural areas and small towns.
-At night, KOMA could be picked up in such far away locales as Denver, Salt Lake City, Albuquerque and Phoenix.
-Concert promoters advertised their up-and-coming acts (e.g. "Spider and the Crabs") appearing at various towns' National Guard Armories, etc., on KOMA.
-Sometimes these were some of the only ads aired during nighttime hours on KOMA, as Oklahoma City advertisers got better results from local OKC stations like WKY.
+With little adjacent channel interference, KOMA had a tremendous reach with its 50,000-watt signal.
+In many areas of the Plains states and the West, KOMA was the only Top 40 station serving some rural areas and small towns.
+At night, KOMA could be picked up in such far away locales as Denver, Salt Lake City, Albuquerque, and Phoenix.
+Concert promoters advertised their up-and-coming acts (e.g. "Spider and the Crabs") appearing at various towns' National Guard armories, etc., on KOMA.
+Sometimes, these were some of the only ads aired during nighttime hours on KOMA, as Oklahoma City advertisers got better results from local OKC stations such as WKY.